GPU-Accelerated X-ray Pulse Profile Modeling: Model framework and computational recipe

 where $df$ denotes the photon count rate per unit detector area and per unit observed photon energy; $I$ is the atmospheric specific intensity; $E$ and $E'$ denote the observed and emitted photon energies, respectively; and $D$ is the distance between the star and the observer.
 A detailed derivation of this expression is provided in Appendix~\ref{AppendixC:flux_formula}.
 Integrating over all visible surface elements, $d\cos\theta\,d\phi$, yields the full pulse profile.

-For realistic beaming, we follow the procedure of \citet{Bogdanov_21}.
+For realistic beaming, we followed the procedure of \citet{Bogdanov_21}.
 The characteristic field strength at which magnetic effects become non-negligible in the atmosphere is $B_0 \equiv e^3 m_e^2 c/\hbar^3 \simeq 2\times 10^9\,\mathrm{G}$.
 Magnetic effects are negligible in this context because surface fields are smaller than $B_0$.
-We also fix composition and ionization.
-After accretion ceases, gravitational settling stratifies the outer layers, leaving the lightest element at the photosphere; for recycled MSPs this is typically hydrogen, with helium as a plausible variant.
+We also fixed the composition and ionization.
+After accretion ceases, gravitational settling stratifies the outer layers, leaving the lightest element at the photosphere; for recycled MSPs, this is typically hydrogen, with helium as a plausible variant.
 Over the NICER band and at $T_{\rm eff}\sim(0.5$--$2)\times 10^6\,\mathrm{K}$, differences in angular beaming between H and He are modest (a few percent below $1\,\mathrm{keV}$ and at most tens of percent near $2\,\mathrm{keV}$).
 However, at grazing angles $\bigl(\mu\lesssim0.5,\ \sigma^{\prime}\gtrsim60^\circ\bigr)$ these differences can become substantial \citep[see][]{Salmi_2023}.
-We therefore adopt a pure, non-magnetic H atmosphere as the baseline and treat a pure He atmosphere as a systematic variant.
-At these temperatures the neutral fraction is small, and for $\mu\gtrsim0.5$ fully ionized opacities reproduce the beaming of partially ionized solutions to within a few percent over $0.5-2 \,\mathrm{keV}$.
+We therefore adopted a pure, nonmagnetic H atmosphere as the baseline and treat a pure He atmosphere as a systematic variant.
+At these temperatures the neutral fraction is small and for $\mu\gtrsim0.5$ fully ionized opacities reproduce the beaming of partially ionized solutions to within a few percent over $0.5-2 \,\mathrm{keV}$.
 Accordingly, we use fully ionized models for $I_\nu(\mu)$.
-Non-local thermodynamic equilibrium and Compton corrections are also negligible in this regime (sub-percent below $2\,\mathrm{keV}$).
+We note that non-local thermodynamic equilibrium (NLTE) and Compton corrections are also negligible in this regime (sub-percent below $2\,\mathrm{keV}$).
 These choices keep the beaming physics self-consistent with the magnetic-field assumption above and isolate composition and ionization effects to small, quantifiable systematics in PPM inference.
-Throughout, we adopt the standard assumption of a \emph{deep-heated} atmosphere in which external energy is deposited below the photosphere.
-Alternative heating geometries can alter the emergent spectrum and beaming \citep[e.g.,][]{Baub_ck_2019,Salmi_2020}, and full consistency with the magnetosphere would require modeling the return-current particle velocities and their stopping columns to set the depth and anisotropy of deposition, which we defer to future work for improvement.
+Throughout, we adopt the standard assumption of a {deep-heated} atmosphere in which external energy is deposited below the photosphere.
+Alternative heating geometries can alter the emergent spectrum and beaming \citep[e.g.,][]{Baub_ck_2019,Salmi_2020} and full consistency with the magnetosphere would require modeling the return-current particle velocities and their stopping column depths, which we defer to future work for improvement.